Chetansoni123/Face-detection-security-system-using-CNN/README.md

 # Face-detection-security-system

-An email notification based security system activates when an unknown face detects.
+An email notification based security system activates when an unknown face detected.